MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-placement-consistency.md

 To maximize hologram position consistency so that the position of a hologram in the world stays the same across users and devices, it’s very important to ensure that the reference frame is consistently positioned and oriented in exactly the same way. **Make sure to follow the best practices for anchoring, depending on the anchor method that you use, and that you consistently place or scan the anchor the same way.**

-Our research shows that different anchoring methods will give different results across users and devices.
+Microsoft research shows that different anchoring methods will give different results across users and devices.

 ## Holographic anchors